 Venn Diagrams are a tool for sorting.
 Objects can be sorted in a variety of ways based on your perspective.
-Make two large circles out of yarn so they overlap:
+Make two large circles out of yarn so they overlap like this:

 - Cut out assorted shapes in a variety of sizes. - Color each shape using at least three different colors.
-You don't need to color all the same shapes the same color. - Think about the attributes you could use to sort them (shape, color, size). - Put one set of shapes into the left circle.
+You don't need to color all the same shapes the same color. - Think about the attributes by which you could sort them (shape, color, size). - Put one set of shapes into the left circle.
 Put a different set into the right circle. - Do any of the shapes in each circle share a common attribute?
 If so, move them into the shared space in the middle.

-Challenge: Try sorting the shapes from a different perspective into new categories and re-sort them into new categories.
+Challenge: Once you sort them one way, try looking at them from a new perspective and re-sort them into new categories.